jasonknguyen/google-cybersecurity-certificate/course-1-foundations-of-cybersecurity/handwritten-notes/README.md

 These are handwritten notes that I took during the first course from my Google Cybersecurity Certificate.
-This course included topics such as CIA Triad, threat actors, security frameworks, security ethics, malware, CISSP domains, attack types,
+This course included topics such as CIA Triad, threat actors, security frameworks, security ethics, malware, CISSP domains, attack types, etc.